How to Use Water Cooled Ophir Sensors

 |Fig. 1 Corrosion in anodized aluminum|

 How does the type of water affect corrosion?
 Many factors affect the risk of corrosion forming, but the most important are the pH and the mixture of ions in the water.
-In most cases there is no problem with corrosion when using tap water or deionized water.
-However, there are a number of factors that can contribute to pitting corrosion including dissolved oxygen, chloride ions, more "noble"/cathodic metallic ions in solution, and excessive pH values (less than 4 or higher than 9)
+In most cases there is no problem with corrosion when using tap water, deionized water or distilled water.
+However, there are a number of factors that can contribute to pitting corrosion including dissolved oxygen, chloride ions, more "noble"/cathodic metallic ions in solution, and excessive pH values (less than 4 or higher than 9).

 What about tap water?
 Tap water is usually okay but sometimes tap water contains various amounts of dissolved ions, some of which may degrade sensor performance or integrity.
 Chlorides, sulfates and heavy metal ions can greatly accelerate corrosion.
 We have found that the most problematic for Ophir power sensors is tap water containing chlorides and this should be avoided.